-We recognize the clinical, educational, cognitive testing/assessment and report writing expertise required to work effectively with grades K-12 children, their families, and the school system to assist each child to be successful in their learning and interpersonal relationships with others.
-It is intended that graduates of the Track II: Certificate in School Psychology Program will:
+We recognize the clinical, educational, cognitive testing/assessment, and report-writing expertise required to work effectively with grades K-12 children, their families, and the school system to assist each child to be successful in his/her learning and interpersonal relationships.
+It is intended that graduates of the Initial School Psychology Licensure Preparation Program will:

-- Understand the physiological, psychological, rational, spiritual, interpersonal/interactional, and educational needs of K-12 students - Understand and be able to articulate the core dynamics of school psychology in concert with sound testing and assessment skills and report writing - Acquire, redefine, and demonstrate appropriate testing, assessment, and report writing skills, as well as skills in facilitating feedback sessions with students, families, and the school and community systems - Have begun the development of a professional identity as a school psychologist - Work knowledgably with students varying in age and gender, ethnic and cultural background, socioeconomic level, disabilities, cognitive ability, emotional and psychological functioning, etc.

-• Be prepared to become a licensed school psychologist as defined by the Teacher Standards and Practices Commission (TSPC) of the state of Oregon and a regular member of the National Association for School Psychologists (NASP) and/or the American Psychological Association (APA)
+- Understand the physiological, psychological, rational, spiritual, interpersonal/interactional, and educational needs of K-12 students - Understand and be able to articulate the core dynamics of school psychology in concert with sound testing and assessment skills and report writing - Acquire, redefine, and demonstrate appropriate testing, assessment, and report-writing skills, as well as skills in facilitating feedback sessions with students, families, and the school and community systems - Have begun the development of a professional identity as a school psychologist - Work knowledgably with students varying in age and gender, ethnic and cultural background, socioeconomic level, disabilities, cognitive ability, emotional and psychological functioning, etc. - Be prepared to become a licensed school psychologist as defined by the Teacher Standards and Practices Commission (TSPC) of the state of Oregon and a regular member of the National Association of School Psychologists (NASP) and/or the American Psychological Association (APA)

-The Track II Certificate in School Psychology Program is designed for men and women who desire graduate study and preparation for the profession.
-Following are the requirements for the Track II: Certificate in School Psychology:
+The Initial School Psychology Licensure Preparation Program is designed for men and women who desire graduate study and preparation for the profession.
+Following are the requirements for the Initial School Psychology Licensure Preparation Program:

-- Satisfactorily complete a minimum of 67 semester hours with a cumulative GPA of 3.0 or above - No grade shall be lower than a B in all courses.
-If a grade of a B- or lower is received in a course, that course must be retaken

-• Meet all requirements for degree candidacy, including submission of the 16 PF, a group interpretation, and a write up by the student to be brought to the candidacy interview, and a personal interview with the counseling faculty.
-(Candidacy can be granted, provisionally granted or denied.
-Students can re-candidate one time.
-Students can be required to take the MMPI in cases of provisional pass and denial of candidacy.)

-• Undergo a minimum of 20 one-hour sessions of personal therapy -- individual, couples, and/or group, (no more than 10 sessions may be in group therapy) -- with an approved therapist

-• Complete a minimum of 1200 supervised hours in internship setting(s)
+- Satisfactorily complete all required hours with a cumulative GPA of 3.0 or above. - No grade shall be lower than a B in all core courses.
+If a grade of a B- or lower is received in a designated course, that course must be retaken (for more specific information please refer to the student handbook). - Meet all requirements for degree candidacy, including submission of the 16 PF, a group interpretation, and a write-up by the student to be brought to the candidacy interview, and a personal interview with the counseling faculty.
+(Candidacy can be granted, provisionally granted, or denied.
+Students can re-candidate once.
+Students can be required to take the MMPI in cases of provisional pass and denial of candidacy.) - Undergo a minimum of 20 one-hour sessions of personal therapy individual, couples, and/or group (no more than 10 sessions may be in group therapy) - with an approved therapist. - Complete a minimum of 1200 supervised hours in internship setting(s).

-• Successfully complete the Graduate Clinical Project (reading fee assessed in MSPS 599 during final semester of clinical internship), in which the student articulates his/her current understanding of school psychology, and applies the same through an analysis of his/her school psychology skills, an evaluation of his/her strengths, and a three-year professional development plan
+- Successfully complete the graduate clinical project (reading fee assessed in MSPS 599 during final semester of clinical internship), in which the student articulates his/her current understanding of school psychology and applies the same through an analysis of his/her school psychology skills, an evaluation of his/her strengths, and a three-year professional development plan. - Be recommended by the Graduate Department of Counseling (GDC) faculty for program completion.

-• Be recommended by the Graduate Department of Counseling (GDC) faculty for graduation from George Fox University Track II Certificate in School Psychology students must hold a master's or higher degree in the behavioral sciences (e.g. Counseling, Social Work, Marriage and Family Therapy, Psychology and/or Psychiatry) or their derivative therapeutic professions.
-Transcripts of previous graduate work and supportive documentation are evaluated by the Graduate Department of Counseling faculty committee to determine which core courses (see Track I: M.A. in School Psychology) will be waived, to meet the GDC and TSPC standards.
-Coursework transferred in might vary greatly from student to student.
-In addition to the coursework transferred in, all students will need to take an additional 7 semester hours of courses in the GDC.
+Students in the Initial School Psychology Licensure Preparation program must hold a master's or higher degree in a behavioral science (e.g., counseling, social work, marriage and family therapy, psychology, and/or psychiatry) or their derivative therapeutic professions.
+Transcripts of previous graduate work and supportive documentation are evaluated by the Graduate Department of Counseling faculty committee to determine which core courses (see Initial School Psychology Licensure Preparation Program) may be waived\ to meet the GDC and TSPC standards.
+Course work transferred in might vary greatly from student to student.
+In addition to the course work transferred in, all students must take the required 8 semester hours of course work listed below.